aditiagarwal30nov/cared/README.md

-# Node.js Starter Overview
+# Node.js Starter Overview with IBM Dash DB

-The Node.js Starter demonstrates a simple, reusable Node.js web application based on the Express framework.
+The Node.js Starter demonstrates a simple, reusable Node.js web application based on the Express framework and way to connect to IBM DashDB.

 ## Run the app locally